-At Carpetright we always advise our customers to use a professional floor fitter to get the best finish possible for their luxury vinyl tiles, but if you’re a DIY pro and want to fit your own flooring, we’re here to lend a helping hand.
+We advise leaving it to the experts and using a professional flooring fitter to get the best possible results, but if you’re a DIY pro and feel up to the challenge, we’re here to lend a hand.

 It’s just one less thing for you to worry about.